0xmichalis/aave-migrator/README.md

 - **Add support for ERC20Permit**: To avoid having to approve the contract before moving tokens in it
 - **Fix CompoundV3Migrator test in fork mode**: Currently failing with `BorrowTooSmall()` on Ethereum Mainnet
 - **Fuzz testing**: At least that events in `unclaimedRewardIndices` are always unclaimed
+- **Configurable cooldown period**: This is currently hardcoded to 30 days but could be configurable

 ## Architecture